m3au/meows/README.md

 | `/api/analytics/trending`     | GET    | Get trending services         | Yes (1h) | No            |
 | `/api/analytics/popular`      | GET    | Get popular services          | No       | No            |
 | `/api/analytics/metrics`      | GET    | Get usage metrics             | No       | Yes           |

-\* The global catalog can be accessed without authentication, but the user's inventory requires authentication.